spatie/laravel-data/docs/as-a-data-transfer-object/casts.md

 }
 ```

+Tip: we can also remove the `EnumCast` since the package will automatically cast enums because they're a native PHP type, but this made the example easy to understand.

 ## Creating your own casts

 It is possible to create your casts.
 You can read more about this in the [advanced chapter](/docs/laravel-data/v3/advanced-usage/creating-a-cast).